cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 -------------------------------------------------------------

 A natural extension for the current storage facility implementation is to have a maximum storage capacity.
-To do so, first add a capacity state variable.
+To do so, first add a capacity state variable to storage.h .
 If you still want the input file to work, you have to provide a ``default`` key in the pragma data structure.
 A sufficiently large value will do.

 .. code-block:: c++